Business Owners in Vancouver

 Business Partners

 Equal or unequal partners in a business with shared ownership.
-Key planning issues include buy-sell agreement funding, equalization of estates, and ensuring both partners' financial plans are coordinated even when personal situations differ.
+Key planning issues include buy-sell agreement funding, equalization of estates, and helping coordinate both partners' financial plans even when personal situations differ.

 Pre-Exit Business Owners

 Owners within 3–7 years of a planned sale or transition.
-The planning priority is qualifying for LCGE, multiplying the exemption across family members, and ensuring the corporate structure is ready for a buyer's due diligence.
+The planning priority is qualifying for LCGE, multiplying the exemption across family members, and helping prepare the corporate structure for a buyer's due diligence.

 Post-Exit Business Owners